Insurgency in Balochistan: Recent activities

-On 18 January 2022, at least five people were injured on Tuesday when an improvised explosive device (IED) planted near a railway track in the Mashkaf area of Balochistan's Bolan district.

-On 20 January 2022, at least three people were killed and over 20 others injured by a bombing in Anarkali Bazaar, Lahore.
+Militants carried out a total of six attacks in January 2022, in which 17 people were killed, most of whom were security forces (14 security forces; 3 civilians), and 32 people were injured, most of whom were civilians (26 civilians; 6 security forces).
+On 18 January, at least five people were injured on Tuesday when an improvised explosive device (IED) planted near a railway track in the Mashkaf area of Balochistan's Bolan district.
+On 20 January, at least three people were killed and over 20 others injured by a bombing in Anarkali Bazaar, Lahore.
 Spokesperson of the Baloch Nationalist Army, claimed responsibility for this attack and said that it targeted bank employees.

-On 25 January 2022, militants stormed a check post belonging to Pakistani military in the Sabdan area of Dasht, Kech District in Balochistan killing at least 10 security personnel and injuring 3 others.
+On 25 January, militants stormed a check post belonging to Pakistani military in the Sabdan area of Dasht, Kech District in Balochistan killing at least 10 security personnel and injuring 3 others.
 The clash lasted for five hours in which militants also suffered several casualties.
 The militants also seized weapons that were present in the check post.

-On 28 January 2022, at least four people were killed and 10 others were injured in a blast in Mat area of Sui in Balochistan's Dera Bugti district.
+On 28 January, at least four people were killed and 10 others were injured in a blast in Mat area of Sui in Balochistan's Dera Bugti district.
 Balochistan Awami Party (BAP) leader Sarfraz Bugti claimed that "Baloch Republican Army terrorists" were behind the attack.

-On 30 January 2022, 17 people, including two policemen, were injured in a grenade attack in Dera Allahyar town of Jaffarabad district.
+On 30 January, 17 people, including two policemen, were injured in a grenade attack in Dera Allahyar town of Jaffarabad district.

-In January 2022, militants carried out six attacks in which 17 people were killed, most of whom were security forces (14 security forces; 3 civilians), and 32 people were injured, most of whom were civilians (26 civilians; 6 security forces).

 On 2 February 2022, 9 militants and 12 soldiers were killed at Panjgur and Nushki districts of Pakistan's Balochistan province after forces responded to their attack.
 The Balochistan Liberation Army, claimed to have killed more than 100 soldiers at two military camps, claims rejected by Pakistan government.

-On 4 February 2022, at Chaman, a town bordering Afghanistan at least six people were injured in a grenade attack at para-military post.

-On 8 February 2022, a blast in Balochistan's Dera Murad Jamali town has killed one person and injured another two.
+On 4 February, at Chaman, a town bordering Afghanistan at least six people were injured in a grenade attack at para-military post.
+On 8 February, a blast in Balochistan's Dera Murad Jamali town has killed one person and injured another two.
 A man identified as Dildar Ali was killed and two were injured.

-On 2 March 2022, a massive explosion took place at Fatima Jinnah Road in Quetta killing three people including a Deputy Superintendent of Police (DSP) and wounding 25 others including two police personnel.

-On 8 March 2022, at least seven security personnel were killed in an explosion in Sibi, several minutes after President Arif Alvi addressed a colourful concluding ceremony of the Sibi Mela at a venue.

-on 15 March 2022, at least four soldiers of the Frontier Corps (FC) were killed and six were seriously injured when an improvised explosive device (IED) exploded near a security forces' convoy in the area of Sangan in Sibi, Balochistan.
+On 2 March, a massive explosion at Fatima Jinnah Road in Quetta killing three people including a Deputy Superintendent of Police (DSP) and wounding 25 others including two police personnel.
+On 8 March, at least seven security personnel were killed in an explosion in Sibi, several minutes after President Arif Alvi addressed a colourful concluding ceremony of the Sibi Mela at a venue.
+On 15 March, at least four soldiers of the Frontier Corps (FC) were killed and six were seriously injured when an improvised explosive device (IED) exploded near a security forces' convoy in the area of Sangan in Sibi, Balochistan.

+On 7 February 2024, two bombings killed dozens on the eve of the 2024 Pakistani general election.
+On 26 August, BLA members launched a series of attacks resulting in the deaths of more than 70 people.
+On 9 November, a BLA suicide bombing attack at the Quetta railway station resulted in more than 30 deaths and many injuries.

+From 11 to 12 March 2025, BLA insurgents hijacked a Jaffar Express train, killing at least 59 people and taking hundreds more hostage.
+In a series of confrontations by the Pakistani military, 346 hostages were freed and all 33 insurgents were killed.
+On 21 May, a school bus in Khuzdar was part of a bomb attack.
+No groups have taken responsibility yet.
+On 8 August, 33 members of the TTP, which the ISPR describes as Fitna al Khwarij, were killed by security forces as they tried to cross into the Sambaza area of the Zhob district across the Pakistan-Afghanistan border.
+The forces also recovered a cache of arms, explosives, and ammunition.